JavaScript IndexedDB

 To create a new transaction, you call the transaction() method of the IDBDatabase object.

-It’s a good practice to open a readonly transaction if you need to read data from a database only.
+It’s best to open a readonly transaction when you only need to read data from a database.

 After defining the insertContact() function, you can call it in the onsuccess event handler of the request to insert one or more contacts like this: